GO UP

 • On 1 July 2023, the recreational possession limit will change to one fish per person or two fish per boat with two or more recreational fishers on board (the boat limit will not apply to licensed charter fishing trips).

-• On 1 July 2023, the extended charter trip limit will be removed. (it currently allows recreational fishers to take twice the in-possession limit for charter trips longer than 48 hours).
+• On 1 July 2023, the extended charter trip limit was removed.
+(It used to allow recreational fishers to take twice the in-possession limit for charter trips longer than 48 hours).

 • On 1 July 2023, the total allowable commercial catch will be adjusted to 165 tonnes for the 2023 fishing season.

-• A new smartphone app will be developed for recreational fishers to voluntarily report Spanish mackerel catches on the East Coast & shark depredation.
-By supplying your catch information, you also improve our data and the accuracy of our fish stock analyses.
+• A new smartphone app will be developed for recreational fishers to voluntarily report Spanish mackerel catches on the East Coast and shark depredation.
+By supplying your catch information, you will also improve our data and the accuracy of our fish stock analyses.

-Please beware of Coral Reef Fin & Spanish Mackerel Closures when booking your fishing charter with the TGF team.
+Please be aware of Coral Reef Fin & Spanish Mackerel Closures when booking your fishing charter with the TGF team.

 Topnotch Game Fishing